The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Gather your team.
 Ask everyone to list the top five things they believe are priorities right now.
 Then compare lists.

-If you don't have 80% overlap, you have a priority problem.
-Even worse: if the activities consuming most of people's time don't map to those stated priorities, you have a priority execution problem.
+If you do not have 80% overlap, you have a priority problem.
+Even worse: if the activities consuming most of people's time do not map to those stated priorities, you have a priority execution problem.

 High-performing teams have crystal-clear answers.
 Everyone can articulate the same two or three goals.
-And when you examine their calendars, their task lists, and their Slack channels, those priorities are everywhere.
+When you examine their calendars, task lists, and Slack channels, those priorities are everywhere.

 Measure Psychological Safety Honestly